Sjors/dao-challenge-blog/source/_posts/recap-challenge-1-5.md

 		notifyTranferToken(tokens, sender, recipient);
 	}

-When I wrote this code, I expected that if there was any vulnerability, it would be in this new transfer function.
+When I wrote this code, I expected that if there was any vulnerability, it would be in the new transfer function.
 But as explained in Challenge 3 below, the vulnerability was in a different function.
-However, if you believe there is *also* a vulnerability in this `transfer()` function, I suggest that you try to rob Challenge 3, which has the exact same `transfer()` function.
+However, if you believe there's *also* a vulnerability in this `transfer()` function, I suggest you try to rob Challenge 3, which has the exact same `transfer()` function.

 More information can be found in the [original article](https://medium.com/@dao.challenge/challenge-2-a749c4158023#.dcxurblc1).